Ying-Lab/CRAFT/README.md

 Currently, we pre-compacted the three databases

-(1) All the 139,576 Refseq assembly nucleotide genomes, updated by June, 2018.
+(1) All the 139,576 NCBI assembly nucleotide genomes, updated by June, 2018.
 The size of the database is compacted from 829.60GB(.fa) to 3GB.--*(Since this database requires 3GB of space, it is not included in the zip file.
-During the running of CRAFT, if the user selected the button of "Refseq complete genome", the download webpage will be automatic linked or [**here**](https://github.com/jiaxingbai/CRAFT/blob/master/download-refseq.md)  to download and save in ./CRAFT-linux-x64/Refseq folder or ./CRAFT_wins_1.0/Refseq. )*
+During the running of CRAFT, if the user selected the button of "NCBI assembly", the download webpage will be automatic linked or [**here**](https://github.com/jiaxingbai/CRAFT/blob/master/download-refseq.md)  to download and save in ./CRAFT-linux-x64/Refseq folder or ./CRAFT_wins_1.0/Refseq. )*

 (2)The 7,106 Refseq representative nucleotide genomes, updated by June, 2018.
 The size of the database is compacted from 376.38GB(.fa) to 148M.--*(This database is included in the zip file.)*

-(3)The 2,355HMP1-II metagenomic samples, which includes **309 skin samples, 234 Vaginal samples, 1,259 Oral samples and 553 Gutsamples,** from 7.13TB (.sra) to 50.4 MB.
+(3)The 2,355 HMP 1-II metagenomic samples, which includes **309 skin samples, 234 Vaginal samples, 1,259 Oral samples and 553 Gutsamples,** from 7.13TB (.sra) to 50.4 MB.
 The sample information is [**here**](https://github.com/jiaxingbai/CRAFT/blob/master/HMP1-II-info.txt).--*(This database is included in the zip file.)*

 Direct Running